Koreans in Iran: Migration history

 The 1979 Iranian Revolution would have a negative effect on South Korean business in Iran, as well as proving dangerous for Korean workers in the country; on one occasion, revolutionaries attacked a construction site seeking to drive away "foreign devils"; five workers were killed and twenty others injured in a traffic accident that arose as they fled.
 The Korean Air Force had to be called in to evacuate Korean nationals.
 The number of South Koreans going to Iran fell from 7,418 in 1978 to 64 in 1979 and only 30 in 1980, though by 1985 the rate of migration had recovered to almost half of its pre-revolutionary level, with 3,669 migrants.
 However, due to the economic effects of the revolution and the Iran–Iraq War, as well as South Korea's rising labour costs, the practise of importing labourers from South Korea to work in the Middle East slowly became less widespread during the late 1980s; for example, the proportion of Korean labourers working on construction projects for Hyundai declined from 70% to only 20-30%, with the shortfall being taken up by local labourers instead.

 By 2009, only 614 South Korean nationals remained in the country.
 They consist primarily of government officials, corporate expatriates, and Koreans married to Iranians.
 By 2011, the number of South Korean nationals or former nationals in the country had shrunk further, to 405 persons.
 Among them, 42 (3 men, 39 women) had Iranian nationality, 20 were international students, and the remaining 342 had other kinds of visas.
 Most (315) lived in Tehran, with a smaller concentration of 32 at Asaluyeh.

-North Koreans also have a presence in the country, mainly related to their assistance to Iran's nuclear programme; according to The Los Angeles Times, there is one hotel in Tehran and another on the Caspian Sea coast set aside for the use of North Korean diplomats.
+North Koreans also have a presence in the country, mainly related to their assistance to Iran's nuclear program.
+According to The Los Angeles Times, there is one hotel in Tehran and another on the Caspian Sea coast set aside for the use of North Korean diplomats.